Hibiscus kokio subsp. kokio

-Mākū is an additional name for this species, but meaning is unclear.
-Other meanings for mākū is "Firm, hard; thick, stiff, as molasses; jellied, solidified; to gel, harden; to settle, as dregs; to thicken, as cream; dregs, sediment, lees."
+Mākū is an additional name for this species, but its meaning is unclear.
+Other meanings for mākū are "firm, hard; thick, stiff, as molasses; jellied, solidified; to gel, harden; to settle, as dregs; to thicken, as cream; dregs, sediment, lees."
 The connection, if any, is uncertain.

 When the hibiscus was named as the official flower for the Territory of Hawaiʻi by the Legislature in 1923, it was not specified as to any particular hibiscus species or variety.
 This lead to some confusion.
 In time many considered the Native red (Hibiscus kokio) or the Chinese red hibiscuses as the state flower.
 In 1988, however, Hawaii's State Legislature resolved the issue by declaring the Native yellow hibiscus or Maʻo hau hele (Hibiscus brackenridgei), as the official flower of the State of Hawaiʻi.